AidonLebar/CameraMan/README.md

 # CameraMan
-a program designed for simple, single-button operation of a lightboard
+A program designed for simple, single-button operation of a lightboard

 ## Developing
 ### Setting Up Environment